jun7/wyeb/README.md

   '.' hides it from the menu but still available in the accels.
 accels:
   You can add your own keys to access context-menu items we added.
-  To add Ctrl-Z to GtkAccelMap, insert '<Primary><Shift>z' to the last "" in the file 'accels' in the conf directory assigned 'c' key, and remove the ';' at the beginning of the line. alt is <Alt>.
+  To add Ctrl-Z to GtkAccelMap, insert '&lt;Primary&gt;&lt;Shift&gt;z' to the last "" in the file 'accels' in the conf directory assigned 'c' key, and remove the ';' at the beginning of the line. alt is &lt;Alt&gt;.

 key:
 #4 - is ctrl